Maillard Reaction

 - Pretzels are dipped in a lye (sodium hydroxide) solution before baking, which is why they brown so deeply.

 - Baking soda trick.
-A pinch of baking soda added to onions raises the pH and speeds browning dramatically — caramelized onions in 15 minutes instead of 45.
+A pinch of baking soda added to onions raises the pH and speeds browning dramatically.
+I've gotten caramelized onions in 15 minutes instead of 45 with this method.
+The trade-off: the onions turn slightly mushy, so it works better for soups and dips than as a topping.

 - Acidic marinades (vinegar, citrus) slow browning.
 Pat the surface dry and remove excess marinade before searing.